jonathan1440/Get-Weather-Data/README.md

       `[   12.569076] hid-generic 0003:24C0:0003.0001: input,hidraw0: USB HID v1.11 Device [Chaney Instrument] on usb-bcm2708_usb-1.2/input0`

    - It will probably be at the very end, since its the last thing you plugged into the USB ports.
 4. Find the line that says `New USB device found, idVendor=24c0, idProduct=0003` in your terminal.
-The values for idVendor and idProduct could be different.
+The values for `idVendor` and `idProduct` could be different than the values I have.
    - Take note of what it defines `idVendor` and `idProduct` as.
-In this example, they are `24c0` and `0003` respectively.
+In my example, they are `24c0` and `0003` respectively.
 5. To make the USB readable by anything other than root, go to the directory `/etc/udev/rules.d`.
    - Type `cd /etc/udev/rules.d`
 6. Create a file named `10-local.rules`